Fall Out Boy discography

 Fall Out Boy released the compilation album Believers Never Die – Greatest Hits in November 2009.
 Following the album's release, the band announced that they would be going on an indefinite hiatus.
 The group announced the end of their hiatus four years later, releasing the single "My Songs Know What You Did in the Dark (Light Em Up)"; it peaked at number thirteen on the Billboard Hot 100 and went six-times platinum.
 Their fifth studio album Save Rock and Roll was released on April 16, 2013.
 It debuted at number one on the Billboard 200 with 154,000 first week sales.
 PAX AM Days, a punk and hardcore-influenced EP, followed later in the year on October 15.
 "Centuries" was released as the sixth album's lead single in September 2014, peaking on the Hot 100 at number 10 and being certified four-times platinum.
 Sixth album American Beauty/American Psycho, released in January 2015, became the band's third Billboard 200 number one, with 192,000 first week sales.
 On January 19, 2018, their seventh studio album, Mania, was released and became their third Billboard 200 number one in a row and their fourth overall.
-Their newest album So Much (For) Stardust releases March 24, 2023.
+Their eighth studio album So Much (for) Stardust was released on March 24, 2023.